Yannick Weber

-Yannick Cyril Weber (born 23 September 1988) is a Swiss professional ice hockey defenseman who is currently playing with the ZSC Lions of the National League (NL).
-He was drafted by the Montreal Canadiens in the third round (73rd overall) of the 2007 NHL Entry Draft.
+Yannick Cyril Weber (born 23 September 1988) is a Swiss professional ice hockey defenceman for the ZSC Lions of the National League (NL).
+He was selected in the third round, 73rd overall, by the Montreal Canadiens in the 2007 NHL entry draft.
+Weber has also previously played for the Pittsburgh Penguins, Nashville Predators, and Vancouver Canucks.

 Playing career

 Early career

 As a youth, Weber played in the 2002 Quebec International Pee-Wee Hockey Tournament with a team from Central Switzerland.

 Weber began his professional hockey career in his native Switzerland, playing for SC Langenthal of the National League B, the second-highest tier of Swiss hockey.
-However, he moved to Canada in 2006 to develop his game with the Kitchener Rangers of the Ontario Hockey League.
-In two seasons with the Rangers, Weber scored 96 points and added 26 more in the playoffs.
-In 2007–08, his last season with the Rangers, he helped the team to their fourth J. Ross Robertson Cup championship and to the final of the Memorial Cup championship.
+However, he moved to Canada in 2006 to develop his game with the Kitchener Rangers of the Ontario Hockey League (OHL).
+Over the course of two seasons with the Rangers, Weber scored 96 points and added 26 more in the playoffs.
+In 2007–08, his last season with the Rangers, he helped the team to their fourth J. Ross Robertson Cup championship and to the final of the 2008 Memorial Cup.

 The Canadiens signed Weber to a three-year entry-level contract in the summer of 2008.
 He spent the majority of the next two seasons with the Hamilton Bulldogs, the Canadiens' American Hockey League (AHL) affiliate, with his strong play earning him limited action with Montreal and a spot in the 2009 AHL All-Star Game.